-Last time I said I’d tell you how we fixed our big branding problem back in the early days of my shop.
+Last time I said I’d tell you how we fixed our enormous branding problem back in the early days of my shop.

-The solution turned out to be a cast-iron bath filled with marshmallows which we used to display pillowcases and cushions.
+The solution turned out to be a cast-iron bath filled with marshmallows.

 You know you need to create a powerful emotional connection with buyers, but the process of actually making that connection seems very complicated and abstract.